bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-16-newsletter.md

   guaranteed for all RPCs, especially those provided by plugins.
 When filtering is not available, the unfiltered full output will be returned.
-For more information, see the added [documentation][cln filter doc].
+For more information, see the added [documentation][cln filter doc]. {% assign timestamp="1:00:54" %}

 - [Core Lightning #5698][] updates the experimental developer mode to allow receiving onion-wrapped error messages of any size.
-BOLT2 currently recommends 256-byte errors, but it doesn’t forbid longer error messages and [BOLTs #1021][] is open to encourage use of 1024-byte error messages encoded using LN’s modern Type-Length-Value (TLV) semantics.
+BOLT2 currently recommends 256-byte errors, but it doesn’t forbid longer error messages and [BOLTs #1021][] is open to encourage use of 1024-byte error messages encoded using LN’s modern Type-Length-Value (TLV) semantics. {% assign timestamp="1:02:09" %}

 - [Core Lightning #5647][] adds the reckless plugin manager.
 The plugin manager may be used to install CLN plugins by name from the `lightningd/plugins` repository.
 The plugin manager automatically installs dependencies and verifies the installation.
-It can also be used to enable and disable plugins as well as persist the plugin state in a configuration file.
+It can also be used to enable and disable plugins as well as persist the plugin state in a configuration file. {% assign timestamp="1:03:21" %}

 - [LDK #1796][] updates `Confirm::get_relevant_txids()` to return not
   just txids but also the hashes of the blocks containing those referenced transactions.
 This makes it easier for a higher-level application to determine when a block chain reorganization may have changed the confirmation depth of a transaction.
-If the block hash for a given txid changes, then a reorganization has occurred.
+If the block hash for a given txid changes, then a reorganization has occurred. {% assign timestamp="1:04:52" %}

 - [BOLTs #1031][] allows a spender to pay a receiver slightly more than the requested amount when using [simplified multipath payments][topic